Where to Find Volunteer Opportunities for Phlebotomists

 This is especially important for ones that can be considered life-threatening or contagious.
 Jails can also use blood tests on their inmates to check for any hidden or illegal drug use.

-If you’re already a phlebotomist that more experience on your resume, check out local plasma donation centers.
+If you’re already a phlebotomist that needs more experience on your resume, check out local plasma donation centers.
 As a phlebotomist volunteering at a plasma center, you’ll collect blood from patients.